 Nanci Nishimura is a member of the prestigious Asian Art Museum Board of Trustees.
 The Museum holds a world-renowned collection spanning 6,000 years of history.
 Nishimura studied in Japan and was an editor for noted art scholar Sammy Yukuan Lee, the benefactor of the UCLA Center for Chinese Studies.

-Steve Williams is Chair of the Board of Community Gatepath.
+Niall McCarthy and Steve Williams are both former Board Chairs of Community Gatepath.
 Community Gatepath fosters hope, dignity, and independence among children and adults with disabilities, and is dedicated to building inclusive environments where individuals of all abilities can thrive.
 Community Gatepath helps people with disabilities in all aspects of their lives including meaningful employment.

 Debbie Mitchell heads up CPM's team in their participation in Rebuilding Together, the nation’s leading nonprofit, working to preserve affordable homeownership and revitalize communities for low-income homeowners, particularly the elderly and those with disabilities.